-filmsfoodandfandom asked: Do comic book company execs care about enraging their fanbase?
+filmsfoodandfandom said: Do comic book company execs care about enraging their fanbase?
 There's been a nasty rumor ever since OMD that Marvel intentionally tries to make their fans angry because "angry fans are more likely to buy issues than happy ones."
 I know that's nonsense.
 But I can't help but sarcastically think the same is true for DC.
 Do any DC execs or editors actually CARE about upsetting fans?
 Because at this point it seems like they couldn't give two shits about their fanbase.

 This answer is a little complicated.

 Okay, no, they don’t want to enrage the fanbase, I have never heard that.
 However, there is definitely a line of thinking that some people have, and it’s not just publishers, that the more people are talking about a book, good and bad, the better it sells.

 It’s hard to argue with, in some ways.
 I don’t agree with it, but everything that has INFURIATED the internet fanbase lately has sold really well…the New52, like it or not, reinvigorated the entire industry…even other publishers came up and said that it gave retailers the resources to support other publishers.
 The AvX thing that everyone was pissed about is Marvel’s biggest hit in years.
 The Harley stuff that made people so mad is actually making Suicide Squad one of the only books trending UP in sales.

 It’s the flip side of things like the One Million Moms’ failed boycotts, that only made sales of the targeted books stronger.

 I don’t agree with this thinking, and even if I did, I think it’s a mistake to deliberately upset loyal readers, it’s uncalled for.
 But some people do believe it.